PADI vs SSI. What is the difference?

 SSI’s Master Diver rating is one of the most elite ratings in diving today.
 Divers that have completed this level have combined the knowledge, skills and experience to truly call themselves Master Divers.
 To earn the certification for Master Diver, you must complete four specialty courses, the Rescue course and have done a total of 50 dives.

-SSI Dive Control Specialist (the Padi Divemaster Equivalent but actually equivalent to PADI assistant instructor)
+SSI Dive Control Specialist (equivalent to PADI assistant instructor)

 The Dive Control Specialist with SSI has a larger emphasis on practical teaching of students in the classroom, pool and ocean whereas PADI has a more in depth theory content.
 Both qualifications are recognized in every dive centre in the world, you can go on and complete the Instructor course of either agency once you have completed your internship.